Reward Machines for Deep RL in Noisy and Uncertain Environments: Method

-In this section, we consider how to train policies that do not require the labelling function $\mathcal{L}$ to act.
+In this section, we consider how to train policies that do not require the ground-truth labelling function $\mathcal{L}$ to act.
 Given Theorem~\ref{theorem1}, in principle we can apply any deep RL approach suitable for POMDPs, such as a recurrent policy that conditions on past actions and observations.
 However, such a learning algorithm may be inefficient as it doesn't exploit the known RM structure at all.
+Motivated by the observation that the RM state $u_t$ is critical for decision making, we instead propose a class of policies that decouple inference of the RM state $u_t$ (treated as an unknown random variable) and decision making into two separate modules (Algorithm~\ref{fig:algorithm}).